lip6/ITSTools/itstools/docR.md

       ![run as ITS model](run_icon.png)

-      In the General Options tab, configure the tool according to your will
+   *  In the General Options tab, configure the tool according to your will

       ![choose the right options](general_options.png)

-      And click Run.
+   *  click *Run*.

 Several options have been chosen among all those available in the command-line its-tools version.